Enigmatic-Smile/docs/webhooks/README.md

 ## Events

 ### Brand
-A `brand.consent` event is triggered when Brand consent is "Approved".
+A `brand.consent` event is triggered when Brand consent is “Approved”.
 In the `test` environment, it will immediately trigger after you create a Brand.
 In the `live` environment, it will trigger when the Brand User approves the consent request.

 ```json
 fileName:brand.consent